The coldest climate calls for zone 2 trees & shrubs, the most frost-resistant plants of all.

 They like to grow in full sun to partial shade, on loamy, clay-loam, gravelly material, or rocky material soils.

-It’s a wonderful landscaping tree but also useful to stabilize embankments, to cover areas with poorer soils or to naturalize wild areas.
+It’s a wonderful landscaping tree but also useful to stabilize embankments, cover areas with poorer soils, or naturalize wild areas.

 Sweetgale (Myrica gale)